 This article shows you how to capture an Azure virtual machine running Linux so you can use it like a template to create other virtual machines.
 This template includes the OS disk and any data disks attached the virtual machine.
 It doesn't include networking configuration, so you'll need to configure that when you create the other virtual machines that use the template.

 These steps assume that you've already created an Azure virtual machine using the classic deployment model and configured the operating system, including attaching any data disks.
 If you haven't done this yet, see these instructions:

 Connect to the virtual machine by clicking Connect on the command bar.
 For details, see How to Log on to a Virtual Machine Running Linux.

-In the SSH window, type the following command and then enter the password for the account that you created on the virtual machine.
+In the SSH window, type the following command.
 Note that the output from

 waagent may vary slightly depending on the version of this utility: